-8.2 FLEXIBLE BENEFIT PROGRAM (WELLNESS) ALLOWANCE:
+8.3 FLEXIBLE BENEFIT PROGRAM (WELLNESS) ALLOWANCE:

-- A. In addition to the Health Insurance Program, active regular employees with three or more months of active service with the City shall be credited with a Flexible Benefit Program Allowance in the amount of \$1,162 for each calendar year.
-The City will increase the \$1,162 allowance by 2% annually beginning January 1, 2018 during the term of this Agreement.
-Effective January 1, 2022, the allowance is \$1,284 (rounded up from \$1,283.16). - B. The purpose of the Flexible Benefit Program is to provide reimbursement to the covered employee for eligible medical and health-related costs not otherwise covered by health insurance or subject to reimbursement from any other source.
-Payment of medical costs, not covered by insurance, must be prescribed by a physician or determined by the Internal Revenue Service (IRS) to be an eligible health-related expense. - C. In addition to reimbursement for eligible medical and health related costs and/or dependent care, the employee will have the option to purchase benefits offered through the Flexible Benefit Program up to the total Flexible Benefit Program allowance.
-Employees may cash out up to \$810 of the Flexible Benefit Program allowance, subject to applicable payroll taxes. - D. Reimbursement for bona fide health-related expenses, which may be eligible expenses under the Flexible Benefit Program may be subject to payroll taxes unless related to a particular medical condition and so prescribed by a medical doctor. - E. The City will revisit the annual Wellness Allowance taking inflation into consideration.
+- A. Active regular employees with three or more months of active service with the City shall be credited with a Flexible Benefit Program Allowance in the amount of \$1,162 for each calendar year.
+The City will increase the allowance by 2% annually beginning January 1, 2018 during the term of this Agreement.
+Effective January 1, 2023, the allowance is \$1,310.00 (rounded up from \$1,309.68). - B. The purpose of the Flexible Benefit Program is to provide reimbursement to the covered employee for eligible medical and health-related costs not otherwise covered by health insurance or subject to reimbursement from any other source or to participate in other benefits provided by the Flexible Benefit Program.
+Payment of medical costs, not covered by insurance, must be prescribed by a physician or determined by the Internal Revenue Service (IRS) to be an eligible health-related expense.

-8.3 OUTSIDE COVERAGE OPTION:
+- C. In addition to reimbursement for eligible medical and health related costs and dependent care, the employee will have the option to purchase benefits offered through the Flexible Benefit Program.
+The level of participation in benefits provided by the Flexible Benefit Program will be at the option of each employee.
+Employees may cash out a portion of any unused allowance up to \$810 of the Flexible Benefit allowance, subject to applicable payroll taxes or contribute such amount to their 457 plan up to the legally allowed maximum and with proper notice.
+The balance must be used for health-related expenses. - D. Reimbursement for bona fide health-related expenses, which may be eligible expenses under the Flexible Benefit Program may be subject to payroll taxes unless related to a particular medical condition and so prescribed by a medical doctor. - E. The City will revisit the annual Wellness Allowance taking inflation into consideration.

-- (1) The employee is not required to select or participate in any health/dental insurance program provided by the City, but such employee must provide satisfactory documentation that he/she is covered by an alternative health/dental insurance program. - (2) Those employees with proof of health and/or dental insurance coverage who choose not to participate in the City's group health insurance and/or dental insurance program due to the availability of other coverage through a spouse's employer, the military, or other source, will receive, in addition to the Flexible Benefit Program allowance, a benefit allowance equal to fifty percent (50%) of the premium charged for the annual single coverage in the PERS basic HMO Plan available to this group of employees.
-An employee shall receive this benefit allowance as a one-time cash payment, with such payment subject to payroll taxes.
+8.4 OUTSIDE COVERAGE OPTION:

-(3) Those eligible employees who participate in the city's group health insurance program and have an eligible spouse or family dependents, but select single coverage and choose to cover any dependents under insurance offered through a spouse's employer, the military, or other source will receive, in addition to the employer contribution, the fully paid premium contribution balance for single health insurance coverage and the wellness benefit allowance as provided for in Section 8.3, plus an additional benefit equal to 50% of the allowance specified in the above section, 8.3 (2).
+- A. The employee is not required to select or participate in any health/dental insurance program provided by the City, but such employee must provide satisfactory documentation that he/she is covered by an alternative health/dental insurance program. - B. Those employees with proof of health and/or dental insurance coverage who choose not to participate in the City's group health insurance and/or dental insurance program due to the availability of other coverage through a spouse's employer, the military, or other source, will receive, in addition to the Flexible Benefit Program allowance, a benefit allowance equal to fifty percent (50%) of the premium charged for the annual single coverage in the PERS basic HMO Plan available to this group of employees.
+An employee shall receive this benefit allowance as a one-time cash payment, with such payment subject to payroll taxes. - C. Those eligible employees who participate in the City's group health insurance program and have an eligible spouse or family dependents, but select single coverage and choose to cover any dependents under insurance offered through a spouse's employer, the military, or other source will receive, in addition to the employer contribution, the fully paid premium contribution balance for single health insurance coverage and the wellness benefit allowance as provided for in Section 8.3, plus an additional benefit equal to 50% of the allowance specified in the above section, 8.4(B).

-8.4 FITNESS PROGRAM:
+8.5 FITNESS PROGRAM:

-The City agrees to reimburse employees at the rate of thirty-one dollars and twenty cents (\$31.20) per month for the employee's membership fee at an athletics club or fitness program approved by the City Manager.
+The City agrees to reimburse employees at the rate of \$600.00 per fiscal year (\$50.00 per month) for the employee's membership fee at an athletics club or fitness program approved by the City Manager.
 Only full-time employees are eligible to receive this benefit.